quicwg/wg-materials/ietf101/minutes.md

 Joerg Ott: A point on what we can gain from TCP seq numbers, you are inferring from an implicit signal.
 The spin bit as an explicit signal can be tweaked.
 We seem to be assuming well-behaved clients that aren't gaming the networks to take advantage of the behavior of the network (by artificially lengthening the RTT).
 We're making too many positive assumptions here.
 I go for option number (3)/(3a).
 I don't know if reserving the bits is future-proof.

-Ian: Commenting on the negotation for (3), I was referring to doing version negotation by using an experimental version number that's reserved for QUICv1+SPIN.
+Ian: Commenting on the negotiation for (3), I was referring to doing version negotiation by using an experimental version number that's reserved for QUICv1+SPIN.

 Ted: You mentioned HTTP running over QUIC—are we assuming that they'll run over all versions of a type?
 It makes a difference from a deployment stanpoint.